Fabr1ce/building-apps-for-k8s-l5-using-Kustomize/README.md

 **From here:**
 - service IP can be accessed through cURL like this `exec <outside-pod-name> curl <cluster-ip>`
-- pods can be accessed through cURL like this exec <outside-pod-name> curl <pod-ip>:<port-in-manifest>.
-Notice the difference between Port (port service listens on and forwards to NodePort) and NodePort (port pod listens on)
+- pods can be accessed through cURL like this `exec <outside-pod-name> curl <pod-ip>:<port-in-manifest>`.
+Notice the difference between Port (port service listens on and forwards to NodePort) and NodePort (port pods listens on).
 - clean up:

 `kubectl delete -f service.yaml`